So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 That's what good events create.
 Not perfect execution but people who want to be involved because they feel like they belong.

-Worth every moment of stress and chaos when families leave feeling more connected to each other and to church community.
+Worth every moment of stress and chaos when families leave feeling more connected to each other and to the church community.